killercup/quicli/docs/commit.md

----
-title: Generate a commit message
+# Generate a commit message
----

 Let's start a new tool that outputs helpful commit messages.
 We can use it in case we can't come up with one ourselves,